HOME > MANCHESTER PRIDE INVESTIGATION

 2008 saw a 25% increase in the price of an 'early bird' ticket: £12.50 compared to £10 in 2007.
 Reduced price tickets were only available until 14 July 2008.

+2006 had seen a 'stealth' increase in cost, as the period for buying an early bird ticket was greatly reduced.
 In 2005, early bird tickets were available until 22 August (four days before the event started) when they increased in price to £15.
-However, in 2006, tickets cost £15 from 17 July (six weeks before Pride began) and it's been the same ever since.
+However, in 2006, tickets cost £15 from 17 July (six weeks before Pride began).

 Back in 1999 there were reduced price tickets for those who were unemployed or on a low income.
 But no such concessions have existed since entry charges were reintroduced in 2003.

-In a survey done by Manchester Pride itself in 2008, 53 people (6.9% of all respondents ) said they didn't attend the event and, of those, 11 people (20.75% of those not attending) said it was because they 'were unable to afford the ticket price'.
+In a survey done by Manchester Pride itself in 2008, 53 people (6.9% of all respondents) said they didn't attend the event and, of those, 11 people (20.75% of those not attending) said it was because they "were unable to afford the ticket price."

 When the issue of cost of attending and exclusion was raised at the LGBT Labour discussion just before Manchester Pride 2009, Emma Peate the Fundraising Manager of the Lesbian and Gay Foundation suggested that it compared favourably to the cost of attending the Glastonbury pop festival.
 Which gives an insight into the thinking behind Manchester Pride.